 In March 2015, we entered into a collateralized \$10.0 million term loan facility with a lender, maturing in March 2019 and borrowed the full amount under the term loan facility in June 2015.
 In January 2016, we paid off the outstanding balance of the term loan and simultaneously entered into a \$20.0 million term loan facility with the lender, maturing in January 2020.
-We borrowed the full amount under the term loan facility in January 2016.
+We borrowed the full amount under the term loan facility in January 2016, which we repaid in full in April 2017.

-Interest on the term loan borrowings accrues at a floating rate equal to the prime rate plus 1.25%, which was 5.0% as of December 31, 2016.
-The first 12 months will be interest-only payments followed by 36 months of monthly amortization payments.
-We may pay off the entire term loan at any time by paying all outstanding principal, accrued interest, and a prepayment fee of 1% of the amount advanced through month 12, 0.5% during months 13 through 24 and no prepayment fee thereafter.
-The term loan includes a financial covenant related to our short-term liquidity.
-We were in compliance with this covenant as of December 31, 2016.
+Interest on the term loan borrowings accrued at a floating rate equal to the prime rate plus 1.25%, which was 5.25% as of March 31, 2017.
+Initially, the first 12 months were to require interest-only payments followed by 36 months of monthly amortization payments.
+In contemplation of the new financing facility described below, the interest-only period was extended until the new financing facility was finalized.
+We were permitted to pay off the entire term loan at any time by paying all outstanding principal, accrued interest, and a prepayment fee of 1% of the amount advanced through month 12, 0.5% during months 13 through 24 and no prepayment fee thereafter.
+The term loan included a financial covenant related to our short-term liquidity.
+We were in compliance with this covenant as of March 31, 2017.